alchemical-lich/alchemical-lich.github.io/_posts/2026-1-25-PF2e-Campaign.md

 This proofs to be a winning strategy.
 The heroes manage to slay Ysondkhelir and let the remaining monster weaken each other.
 The villain is slain and Doriana Menhemes is finally safe/

-From Ysonkhelir they retrieve another piece of the pentagram amulet.
+From Ysondkhelir they retrieve another piece of the pentagram amulet.